YOUR RECIPE FOR CONVECTION COOKING!

 Select a Category then Double click on an image

-12 - oz cherry or grape tomatoes, cut in half
+12 oz grape or cherry tomatoes, cut in half

-1 + 2 - tablespoons olive oil (divided use)
+1 + 2 tbsp olive oil (divided use)

 Cracked pepper to taste

-Heat a large skillet over moderate heat and saute the tomatoes in 1 tablespoon of olive oil until softened.
+Heat a large skillet over moderate heat and saute the tomatoes and garlic in 1 tbsp of olive oil until just softened.

-Combine the tomatoes, peppers and mushrooms in a 9 x 13” oven casserole and drizzle with the remaining 2 tablespoons of olive oil and the Balsamic vinegar.
+Combine the tomatoes, peppers, and mushrooms in a 9 x 13” oven casserole and drizzle with the remaining olive oil and Balsamic vinegar.
+Add the rosemary, ½ tsp of salt, and some freshly ground pepper.

-Place the chicken pieces on top of the vegetables skin side down to coat with the oil mixture then turn them over.
+Arrange the chicken pieces over the vegetables skin side down to coat with the oil mixture then turn them over.
+Season the chicken with the remaining salt and some more ground pepper then spread the honey over the chicken.

-Bake for 40 - 50 minutes until chicken pieces are cooked through and the skin has browned.
+Bake for 35 - 40 minutes until the chicken is tender and the skin has browned.

 WATCH RELATED VIDEO